 The depreciation methods, useful lives and residual values are reviewed if there is an indication of a significant change since the last annual reporting in the pattern by which the AGCC expects to consume an asset's future economic benefits.
-The useful life of the refurbishment that took place in 2012 has been reviewed as the lease term was extended until March 2023.
-This has now been recalculated over 11 years and the change has been accounted for prospectively.
+During the prior year the useful life of the refurbishment that took place in 2012 was reviewed and the lease term was extended until March 2023.